alexmchale/turbosh/README.markdown

 * Feature: There is a new screen that lets you synchronize a directory.
 This causes all new files that appear in that directory to be downloaded when synchronizing.
 * Feature: New screen to edit the parameters passed to a task when it is run.
 Ability to run arbitrary commands as tasks.
 * Feature: Public key authentication is now supported.
 Turbosh now has a public key that will be tried before the password for authentication.
+* The current project is now marked with a checkmark in the file list.
 * Bug Fix: Turbosh now only uses POSIX parameters when calling find.
 This enables support for Solaris.
 * Bug Fix: Project paths that contain files the user cannot read would cause files lists to fail.
 * Improve support for UTF-8, UTF-16 and UTF-32 files.